Fall 2020 Incoming Freshmen

 Apply for and Accept Financial AidVisit fafsa.ed.gov to complete your FAFSA (Free Application for Federal Student Aid).
 We strongly encourage you to complete this by our priority filing deadline of December 15.

 Complete Your Housing ContractComplete a housing contract to outline your housing, meal plan, and roommate preferences.
-The sooner you do this, the better the chance you’ll get your preferences!
+Completing a housing contract does NOT commit you to OU.
+The sooner you complete your housing contract, the better the chance you’ll get your preferences!
+Students who have submitted their enrollment commitment will receive a housing assignment over the summer to their OU email address.
 Visit housing.ou.edu to learn more about your housing options and click here to view our housing FAQ page.

 Complete Your Mandatory Online TrainingComplete mandatory online training at onpoint.ou.edu.
-You must do this before you can schedule your New Sooner Orientation Day which opens February 3, 2020.
+You must do this before you can schedule your New Sooner Orientation Day.

 Take the New Sooner SurveyComplete the New Sooner Survey.
-You must do this before you can schedule your New Sooner Orientation Day which opens February 3, 2020.
+You must do this before you can schedule your New Sooner Orientation Day.

 Review Your Math Placement